 Looking for something truly out of the norm, both species and location that offer experiences you’ll never forget?
-Hunt Australia’s dangerous game!
+Try Dangerous Game Hunting in Australia!

 The outback Northern Territory (NT) of Australia is home to three individual bovine dangerous-game species – the Asiatic buffalo, banteng, and feral ox.
 Our outfitting company in Australia has been hunting these three wonderful species in their individual wild habitats since 1980.
 We can connect you with the species and hunt that suits you best or develop a customized Australian safari combo to take in multiple species.

-Australia is recognized as THE place to hunt jumbo, free-ranging Asiatic buffalo trophies.
+Water Buffalo" alt="Australian Water Buffalo [IMAGE]" src="http://gothunts.com/wp-content/uploads/2012/10/jimbull3.jpg" width="325" height="341" />Australia is recognized as THE place to hunt jumbo, free-ranging Asiatic buffalo trophies.
 These bulls weigh in excess of 2000 pounds and sport impressive trophy horns.
 Mature bulls are usually bold and unafraid and require a stout caliber firearm, careful shot placement, and multiple shots to bring them down.
+We have been working with this outfitter for years and he will help you with a safe, successful hunt.

 The hunting in the NT is best conducted in the aboriginal-owned wilderness of Arnhem Land, from a comfortable, tented safari camp.
 Gan Gan is widely regarded as the premium Arnhem Land buffalo concession, and our outfitter regularly breaks new boundaries and Asiatic buffalo records.